aery32/aery32-refguide/source/modules.rst

 Modules
 =======

 **Modules are library components that operate with the AVR32 internal peripherals.** Every module has its own namespace according to the module name.
-For example, Power Manager has module namespace of ``pm_``, Realtime Counter falls under the ``rtc_``, etc. To use the module component, just include its header file.
+For example, Power Manager has module namespace of ``pm_``, Realtime Counter falls under the ``rtc_`` namespace, etc. To use the module just include its header file.
 These header files are also named after the module name.
-So, for example, to include and use functions that operate with the Power Manager include the file ``aery32/pm.h``.
+So, for example, to include and use functions that operate with the Power Manager include the file `aery32/pm.h`, ``#include "aery32/pm.h"``.

 .. hint::